 - Name the rule

-- Under the Rule type section, select Post attribution
+- Select the Post attribution tab

 - Select the app you want to set the rule for

-Note: you can only select one app for each rule - Define the traffic for the rule to run on
+Note: you can only select one app for each rule - Define the traffic source for the rule to run on

 - Choose the conditions.
 Currently, the options are: